Brunswick station (Maine): History

 The first steps of the project began on August 20, 1998, when the Town of Brunswick purchased the land that the development is on for $655,000.
-Not until 2004 (four years after the Downeasters Boston-Portland service began) did the town begin to consider creating a commercial development around a train station.
+Not until 2004 (four years after Amtrak began the Downeasters Boston-Portland service) did the town begin to consider creating a commercial development around a train station.

-On May 28, 2008, the planning board approved the final plan for Maine Street Station.
+On May 28, 2008, the planning board approved the final plan for the station.
 The plan, developed by JHR Development of Maine, was submitted on January 15, 2008.
 The current plan was scaled down from the original proposal.
 Ground was broken for the station on October 18, 2008.
 A branch of the Bowdoin College bookstore opened in one of the buildings constructed as part of phase I of the development on October 30, 2009.

 Construction of Building Three (connected to the platform) was completed in 2009, along with site work and preparation for the other buildings, including Building Four, which hosts the train station.
 In December 2010, construction began on Building Four (designed by Gawron Turgeon Architects, and built by Wright Ryan Construction).
 Mid Coast Hospital's Primary Care & Walk-In Clinic is the anchor tenant in this 20000 sqft development.

 On January 28, 2010, the Northern New England Passenger Rail Authority received approval for a $35 million grant from the federal government to fund track and signal upgrades for the Portland-Brunswick line.
 Pan Am Railways began work on the line in spring 2010.

 Passenger train station

 The station serves as a terminus for Amtrak's Downeaster service.
 The station is staffed by volunteers.
 In 2012, Amtrak built a longer high-level platform in preparation for the extension of Downeaster service.
 Service to Freeport and Brunswick began on November 1, 2012.

 Maine Eastern Railroad operated passenger service between Brunswick and Rockland from 2004 to 2015.
-Maine Eastern used the open lot on Cedar Street prior to the construction of the first phase of Maine Street Station, when it began boarding passengers from a portable platform at the beginning of the 2010 season.
+Maine Eastern used the open lot on Cedar Street prior to the construction of the first phase of Brunswick station when it began boarding passengers from a portable platform at the beginning of the 2010 season.

 Limited Brunswick–Rockland excursion service was operated in 2023, but plans for a trial of regular weekend service did not come to fruition.